 In 1994 the only remaining breeding female in Hunua fledged 3 chicks, heralding a new era of recovery.
-The population has grown slowly with the protection of nests from predators and close monitoring of nesting birds.
+The population grew slowly with the protection of nests from predators and close monitoring of nesting birds.

-This population has also been helped by translocating kōkako from elsewhere (Mapara, Pureora, Tiritiri Matangi) to boost the population numbers and genetic diversity.
+The population was helped by translocating kōkako from elsewhere (Mapara, Pureora, Tiritiri Matangi) to boost the population numbers and genetic diversity.
 This, along with a tremendous ongoing pest control effort by Auckland Council and volunteers, has led to a rapidly growing population.
 In 2015 a census found 55 kokako pairs.
 By 2022 this had grown to over 250 pairs!

 A large, self-sustaining population established on Te Hauturu-ō-Toi/Little Barrier Island from translocations which took place during the early 1980s.
 This was used, together with kōkako from other locations, to create a new island population on Kapiti Island.

 A third island population begun on Tiritiri Matangi Island in the Hauraki Gulf during 1998.
-Tiritiri Matangi Island is holding kōkako of Taranaki lineage until a site at Taranaki is ready to receive them.
+Tiritiri Matangi Island held kōkako of Taranaki lineage until a site at Taranaki was ready to receive them.
 In May 2017, kōkako of Taranaki lineage were returned to their ancestral home in Taranaki.